social-web/social_web/README.md

 # SocialWeb

 A suite of apps and tools for participating in the Social Web.
-You can [mount](#setup) SocialWeb to federate an existing app.
+You can [mount](#setup) SocialWeb to an existing app, then [hook](#hooks) into the request-response cycle to translate your domain-specific data models (your posts, links, videos, etc. ) into a format accessible to the [federated web](https://fediverse.party/).

 * [**ActivityPub**](https://github.com/social-web/social_web/tree/master/activity_pub): Endpoints for the [ActivityPub](https://activitypub.rocks/) protocol
 * [**ActivityStreams**](https://github.com/social-web/social_web/tree/master/activity_streams): Models for [ActivityStreams](https://www.w3.org/TR/activitystreams-core/) objects